WillPlatnick/consul-template-deb/README.md

 Scope
 =====

-This is a FPM-based package builder for Consul.
+This is a FPM-based package builder for consul-template.

 Usage
 =====

-Install the required dependencies (CentOS 6.6).
+Install the required dependencies.

     sudo apt-get install ruby-dev ruby build-essential
     sudo gem install fpm